 Problems with the DSHEA

 As if these challenges weren’t enough, companies selling hemp products also have to deal with extreme FDA regulations.
 The FDA carefully controls what these companies can and can’t say about their products.
 When advertising to consumers looking to buy CBD oil, marketers have to be acutely aware of the Dietary Supplement Health and Education Act of 1994, or DSHEA.
 This law effectively means that companies selling CBD oil and hemp cannot make health related claims about their products.
+Although up to 69% of Americans say that low back pain affects their day-to-day lives, manufacturers cannot make health claims.
 The FDA has been very strict in enforcing these rules.
 Everyone in the industry is aware of what happened to Charlotte’s Web.
 For those outside the industry, Charlotte’s Web is the largest CBD oil distributor in the country.
 In 2017, they were sanctioned by the FDA and told to cease making health related claims in their advertising and threatened with further action if they refused.

 All of this adds a further layer of complication to advertising hemp oil products.
 Advertisers in many industries are used to being given a wide berth in terms of what they are able to say about their products.
 However, anyone making claims about the efficacy of their product in the hemp oil industry is likely to face regulatory action.
 While some of these regulations may be loosening up because of certain language in the 2018 Farm Bill, things are not there yet.
 Ever since the Marihuana Tax Act of 1937, hemp products have been grouped in with Marijuana and strictly regulated.
 The 2018 Farm Bill finally removed hemp from the Controlled Substances Act.
 Despite all this, what advertisers can and can’t say about their hemp products is still heavily regulated.
 It’s hard for advertisers to imagine not being able to make efficacy claims about their own products, but this is simply the reality in this industry.